 Vancouver Bike Route Planner and its underlying data updates since 2014 have been built 100% by volunteer effort to-date.
-Although comments and suggestions are welcome and encouraged, please be patient and understanding!.
-You can contact us at firstname.lastname@example.org
+Although comments and suggestions are welcome and encouraged, please be patient and understanding!
+You can contact Melissa Nunes at or follow us on Facebook.

 The data that the new Vancouver Bike Route Planner uses is an updated version of the original UBC Cycle Vancouver bike route data, which was originally based on data obtained from Translink.
 The original Translink dataset was created using municipal data and periodic cycling network validation studies.
 The Translink dataset supplied routes that are “designated”, meaning that they include special amenities (e.g., cyclist-activated traffic signals, signage) for the convenience of cyclists, and routes that are “alternate”, meaning routes that are commonly used by bicyclists but do not have any special amenities.
 The newer Vancouver Bike Route Planner uses both "designated" and "alternate" route types from the original Translink data, however, the algorithm for routing shows no preference for either type of route.